-Women who have a normal or only modestly enlarged uterus and who have definitely finished their families, may also be offered the day surgery procedure of Endometrial Ablation; it is not contraceptive so attention must be paid to ensuring some other contraceptive method is used.
-In addition, endometrial ablation destroys the lining of the uterus, so pregnancy is contraindicated afterwards; it is only suitable for women who have definitely finished their families for good.
-I perform this procedure in the Day Surgery Unit of the Wesley Hospital, under a very light anaesthetic, which means you have an Anaesthetic Specialist to care for you during the procedure, and get excellent pain relief, whilst being fit to return home the same day and resume normal activities the day after.
+Endometrial ablation can be performed with a resectoscope, thermal balloon devices and radiofrequency energy.
+Currently I use the Novasure Endometrial Ablation System and I perform this procedure in the Day Surgery Unit of the Wesley Hospital, under a very light anaesthetic, which means you have an Anaesthetic Specialist to care for you during the procedure, and get excellent pain relief, whilst being fit to return home the same day and resume normal activities the day after.
 I may discuss with you other contraceptive measures including vasectomy, tubal ligation or the Mirena IUD.
-I have trained in the placement of the Essure device, but do not favour it over other methods.
+Please note the ESSURE device for permanent contraception has been withdrawn from the Australian market.
 If you decide to have a Mirena placed after endometrial ablation, you need to be aware it can occasionally (but certainly not always) be difficult to remove on the couch subsequently, and could require a light anaesthetic so to do.
 However, for those women for whom the only other alternative is the more invasive procedure of hysterectomy, the addition of Mirena insertion to Endometrial Ablation may be a very acceptable contraceptive option which has the potential to markedly reduce recurrence of heavy bleeding (thanks to the progesterone in the device) whilst they await the onset of natural menopause.
 In addition the Mirena IUD has been shown to reduce the incidence of polyps, pre cancers and cancers in the uterus, and in women over the age of 45 can provide contraception for up to 10 years.
 We will discuss all these options fully at your visit, but I am aware that many women want to avoid major surgery such as hysterectomy with its attendant down time and risks, so I am willing to tailor a solution to their problem that suits them individually.

 Finally, there will be some women for whom a hysterectomy may be the only solution, especially in the case of very large fibroids or severe adenomyosis.
 Fortunately, in most cases now it is possible to perform these procedures with laparoscopic surgery which means less risk and downtime to the woman.